-SOURCE OF WEALTH: Weitz Investments
+SOURCE OF WEALTH: Weitz Investment Management

-HIGHER EDUCATION: Wally and Barbara Weitz, as well as their three children, and their children's spouses are all graduates of Carleton College in Minnesota.
-In 2007, they helped set in motion the Weitz Center for Creativity with a $15 million gift, and recently gave $20 million towards a music performance commons addition to the center.
-The family also gave a $20 million gift towards scholarships.
+HIGHER EDUCATION: Wally and Barbara Weitz, their three children, and their children's spouses are all graduates of Carleton College in Minnesota.
+In 2007, the Weitz Family Foundation funded the Weitz Center for Creativity with a $15 million gift.
+Another gift of $20 million went towards a music performance commons for the center.
+The family has also provided several millions toward scholarships at the college.

 ARTS & CULTURE: The Weitz Family Foundation supports arts and culture in Omaha through its Living Well in Omaha initiative, which accounts for about half of the foundation’s yearly grantmaking.
 The program aims to support organization and programs that “reach a broad swath” of the Omaha community and that “promote and facilitate conversations and grater understanding of others within our community.”
 Past grantees include Omaha Girls Rock, the Union for Contemporary Art, Great Plains Louder Than a Bomb, the Joslyn Art Museum and Film Streams.

 LOOKING FORWARD: The Weitzes will likely continue to support Carleton College and arts and culture organizations in Omaha.
 As their children become more active in the foundation, their interests may also come to play a role in the family’s philanthropy.